Find the top UK universities for Mechanical Engineering in 2026. Explore excellent teaching, hands-on experience, and great career prospects.

 - Weighting: Scores out of 100; ties broken by academic score.

-Top-Ranked Mechanical Engineering Universities Explained
+Top-Ranked Mechanical Engineering Universities in the UK

 University of Cambridge